-I come to this work from a career in global higher education, where I was an interdisciplinary humanities professor and, most recently, a research fellow in the Center for Business and Government at the Harvard Kennedy School.
+I come to this work from a career in global higher education, where I was an interdisciplinary humanities professor and a research fellow in the Center for Business and Government at the Harvard Kennedy School.

 I wrote Site Reading: Fiction, Art, Social Form (Princeton UP), which won the Erving Goffman Award for Outstanding Scholarship from the Media Ecology Association, and The Look of the Book: Jackets, Covers, and Art at the Edges of Literature (with Peter Mendelsund, Ten Speed/Crown/Penguin Random House), which was named one of the best books of the year by The New York Times Book Review.
 I also edited a new critical edition of The Great Gatsby (W.W.
 Norton).